mvolkmann/MyUnixEnv/notes/GoNotes.md

 ticTacToe[1][2] = "X"
 ```

-- to append new elements to a slice
-  - this is where it really gets dynamic!
-  - `mySlice = append(mySlice, 8, 10)`
-  - appends the values 8 and 10
-  - if the underlying array is too small,
-    a larger array is automatically allocated
-    and the returned slice will refer to it
-    - since this can be inefficient, try to
-      estimate the largest size needed at the start
-  - cannot append to arrays which is a reason why slices are used more
 - to use all the elements in a slice as separate arguments to a function
   follow the variable name holding the slice with an ellipsis
 - slice of structs example